-Findings Supporting Evidence
+Supporting Evidence

-Students connect to co-curricular activities using social media to enhance school connectiveness.
 Powerschool Learning/Haiku

 Remind 101

 Group Me

 MVUSD App

 Facebook

 Twitter

 Instagram

 Snapchat

 ACS WASC Category E. School Culture and Support for Student Personal and Academic Growth: Summary, Strengths, and Growth Needs

 Review all the findings and supporting evidence and summarize the degree to which the criteria in Category E are being met.